 Time and again, the answer is that the child has a much higher likelihood of being ostracized, punished, and viewed as “different” if there is missing information and no additional context to draw upon.

-Because FASD is an invisible disability with behavior symptoms, there is a high likelihood that a teacher (for example) may not realize the disability exists, and the ensuing behaviors are more likely to be seen as intentional.
+Because neurobehavioral conditions such as FASD, PANS/PANDAS, ADHD and many more are invisible disabilities with behavior symptoms, there is a high likelihood that a teacher (for example) may not realize the disability exists, and the ensuing behaviors are more likely to be seen as intentional.
 This also means that the possibility of— let alone the conversation about—accommodations, remains buried under judgement:

 He did it on purpose.